Below is the official statement from the National Psoriasis Foundation Medical Board on biosimilar substituion.

 - the biosimilar has a unique nonproprietary name to eliminate confusion, to allow providers to accurately track the therapeutic agent in a patient's permanent record, and to allow for the collection of adverse event information;

 - the biosimilar product follows the same route of administration and dosage form as the reference product;

-- the pharmacist notifies the prescriber in writing or electronic communication of the intention to substitute at least 24 hours prior to the substitution;
+- the pharmacist notifies the prescriber in writing or electronic communication of the intention to substitute within 48 hours of the substitution;

 - the patient (or patient's authorized representative) must be informed and educated about a biosimilar substitution at the point of sale; and

 - upon notification of a substitution, the pharmacy and the prescribing physician are to retain a permanent record inthe patient's medical record of the biosimilar substitution.

 The above position statement is to serve as protection for the physicians, pharmacists, insurers and above all, patients from any harm that may result from biosimilar substitution.